Manovo-Gounda St. Floris National Park: Geography and environment

+Wildlife

-Notable species include black rhinoceroses, elephants, Sudan cheetahs, leopards, red-fronted gazelles, and buffalo, giraffes, lions; a wide range of waterfowl species also occurs in the northern floodplains.
+Notable mammals include black rhinoceroses, African elephants, Sudan cheetahs, African leopards, red-fronted gazelles, African buffalos, Kordofan giraffes and West African lions.

+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
+A wide range of waterfowl species occurs on the northern floodplains.

+Threats

 The site is under threat due to its rare wildlife dying and animals species being wiped out.
 The western black rhinoceros that was indigenous to the Central African Republic has gone extinct in 2011.
 The site was added to the List of World Heritage in Danger after reports of illegal grazing and poaching by heavily armed hunters, who may have harvested as much as 80% of the park's wildlife.
 The shooting of four members of the park staff in early 1997 and a general state of deteriorating security brought all development projects and tourism to a halt.

 The government of the Central African Republic proposed to assign site management responsibility to a private foundation.
 The preparation of a detailed state of conservation report and rehabilitation plan for the site was recommended by the World Heritage Committee at its 1998 session.
 People are working on breeding programs to revive the natural wildlife.